![]() |

 Section 845.60 Reporting

-b) Reports required pursuant to this Section shall be made to the Department, and all reported information, including the source of such information, received by the Department shall be considered confidential in nature.
+b) Reports shall be made to the Department, and all reported information, including the source of the information, received by the Department shall be considered confidential in nature.
 Any information submitted to a laboratory at the request of the Department and in accordance with this Part shall be treated as confidential by the laboratory that receives the information on behalf of and as required by the Department.
-The reports provided under this Section shall be confidential and subject to the provisions of the Medical Studies Act and the Communicable Disease Report Act.
+All reports and information provided under this Section shall be confidential and subject to the provisions of the Medical Studies Act and the Communicable Disease Report Act, and shall not be disclosed.
 It is the right, however, of any patient to obtain his or her own data.